-Introducing Availability Groups into your SQL Server environment isn’t an overly complex technical task, and with the wizard that is included in SQL Server Management Studio, most organizations can count on the deployment of the availability groups being successful.
-However, there are some pitfalls that may be encountered, where inexperience could leave an organization flustered with the technology.
+Introducing Availability Groups into your SQL Server environment isn’t an overly complex technical task.
+With the wizard that is included in SQL Server Management Studio, you can count on the deployment of the availability groups being successful.
+However, there are some pitfalls that may be encountered.
+Inexperience could leave an organization flustered with the technology.
 In this series, we will review a few of the common pitfalls and provide solutions to increase your confidence that your databases will be online when they are needed the most.

-Seasoned IT professionals think of traditional clustering as being implemented on a server level, when one server in the cluster has a qualifying event the entire SQL Server instance fails over to the other server.
-One of the key distinctions between availability groups and traditional Windows clusters is what happens during the failover and what components are included in the failover.
+Seasoned IT professionals think of traditional clustering as being implemented on a server level.
+When one server in the cluster has a qualifying event the entire SQL Server instance fails over to the other server.
+One of the key distinctions between availability groups and traditional Windows clusters is what happens during the failover.
+Also, what components are included in the failover.

 With Availability Groups the core technology is database based and not server based.
 When a failover occurs only the databases in the availability group move over to the other server.
 Anything that is not stored in a user database will not failover to the secondary nodes.
 By comparison, traditional clustering is an all or nothing solution while availability groups are more granular with more flexibility.
 There are many other differences that are out of the scope for this post, that we can review later.